DaBall-ErOlszyna/lumia-coding-wiki/README.md

 > After you create a project...

 On top you can see the "Start debugging" button.
-On the left of it there's probably "Debug | x86", you need to change it to ARM instead of x86 or x64.
+On the left of it there's probably x86 or x64 you need to change it to ARM instead.
 Then the "Start debugging" button should be set to Device, if it isn't, then set it to Device, and configure your Windows Phone.